Business Startup CostsUpdated March 2026

 Staffing Reality

-Hiring in Idaho Falls means navigating a price-competitive market where providers work harder for each customer.
+Hiring in Idaho Falls means navigating a price-competitive market where local businesses work harder for each customer.
 Expect 15-25% above national wage benchmarks.
 Benefits packages are increasingly expected.
 Budget 25-35% of revenue for total labor costs.

 First-Year Cash Flow